 I am safe and sound in Amsterdam, but I have had my usual bout with jet lag that seems to get worse with my age.
-It is difficult to come from Santa Fe and suddenly tell your body that you know it is 3 in the afternoon at home, but it is time to go to bed and I know it is 11 PM in Santa Fe, but it is time to get up and have breakfast.
+It is difficult to come from Santa Fe and suddenly tell your body that you know it is 11 PM in Santa Fe, but it is time to get up and have breakfast where you are.
 Do not misunderstand me.
 I am in Amsterdam and I am loving it.
 Saturday night I went to the Concert hall or Concertgebouw in Amsterdam and listened to the Royal Concertgebouw Orchestra perform Beethoven’s 5th or let’s just say that went to a concert hall recognized as one of the most beautiful and acoustically perfect in the world and listened to one of the top 5 symphony orchestras in the world perform the most famous composition by one of the world’s greatest composers ever.
 It was unforgettable and will simply go down as one of my most memorable cultural experiences ever.
 Jet lag and Corona virus be damed.
 They cannot ever take that away from me.

 The food in Amsterdam is unique and you have to look hard to find traditional food.
 The reason is that during the Dutch Golden Age, which covered the 1600’s, their trade, science, military, and art were among the most acclaimed in the world.
 All those ships traveling to the East Indies bringing all of that wealth to the Netherlands through the spice trade also brought back the food from Indonesia and other exotic places around the world and most of the restaurants in Amsterdam do not feature traditional Dutch food, but here are some of my favorites.
 The Pantry, near Leidseplein, is highly acclaimed as one of the best for traditional Dutch food.
 The Pea soup was incredible.